Shadowcraft Intensive

 Who Should Apply

-• Are comfortable with hiking, camping, and other basic outdoor activities, and know how to take care of their own needs in the outdoors.
+• You are comfortable with hiking, camping, and tending to your own basic needs in the outdoors.

 Questions?